ljepson/CGI-Ex/README.md

 Template::Toolkit.

 ##### [CGI::Ex::Fill](lib/CGI/Ex/Fill.pm)
-A regular expression based form filler inner (accessed through ->fill or directly via its own functions).
+A regular expression based form-filler (accessed through ->fill or directly via its own functions).
 Can be a drop-in replacement for HTML::FillInForm.
 See [CGI::Ex::Fill](lib/CGI/Ex/Fill.pm) for more information.

 ##### [CGI::Ex::Validate](lib/CGI/Ex/Validate.pm)
 A form field / cgi parameter / any parameter validator (accessed through ->validate or directly via its own methods).
-Not quite a drop-in for most validators, although it has most of the functionality of most of the validators but with the key additions of conditional validation.
-Has a tightly integrated JavaScript portion that allows for duplicate client side validation.
+Not quite a drop-in for most validators, although it has most of the functionality of other validators, with the key addition of conditional validation.
+Has a tightly integrated JavaScript portion that allows for duplicate client-side validation.
 See [CGI::Ex::Validate](lib/CGI/Ex/Validate.pm) for more information.

 ##### [CGI::Ex::Conf](lib/CGI/Ex/Conf.pm)
-A general-use configuration, or settings, or key / value file reader.
+A general-use configuration, settings, or key / value file reader.
 Has ability for providing key fallback as well as immutable key definitions.
 Has default support for YAML, Storable, Perl, INI, and XML and open architecture for definition of others.
 See [CGI::Ex::Conf](lib/CGI/Ex/Conf.pm) for more